Online Agnostic Multiclass Boosting: Alternate Weak Learning Conditions

 where the expectation is taken w.r.t. the randomness of the weak learner $\mathcal{W}$ and that of the possibly adaptive adversary, $R_\mathcal{W} : \mathbbm{N} \times \mathbbm{N} \rightarrow \mathbbm{R}_+$ is the additive regret: a non-decreasing, sub-linear function of $T$. \end{definition}

 Intuitively, Definition \ref{WLC3} roughly requires that a weak learner be able to learn each class to a non-trivial (but far from optimal) degree of accuracy as it processes the stream of examples.
-In order to ensure that $\gamma \in (0, 1)$, we also need that our hypothesis class $\mathcal{H}$ contains $k$ hypothesis each of which predicts a reference class $\ell \in [k]$ with probability a $1/2$.
+In order to ensure that $\gamma \in (0, 1)$, we also need that our hypothesis class $\mathcal{H}$ contains $k$ hypothesis each of which predicts a reference class $\ell \in \mathcal{B}_k$ with probability a $1/2$.
 This assumption on the hypothesis class is mild: if our class $\mathcal{H}$ does not contain these randomly guessing binary hypotheses, we can add them without substantially increasing the complexity of the class $\mathcal{H}$.
+That said, this is still a minor drawback compared to Definition \ref{WLC}, where no additional assumptions on $\mathcal{H}$ are needed.

+Under Definition \ref{WLC3}, we can show that the following regret bound for Algorithm \ref{OnlineAgnosticBoostFull}.
+Note that this regret bound is worse compared to the one derived assuming the weak learners satisfy Definition \ref{WLC}.
+Indeed, compared to Theorem \ref{thm1}, there is an extra factor of $k$ in the term containing $R_{\mathcal{W}(T, k)}$ in the bound below.